 In a recent blog post by security consultant Graham Cluley, he goes on to reveal a note from a reader he received the following message, “I just received a physical postal letter to my house asking for $4167 USD or my account will be exposed by AM and shared to people close to me.”

 Many of the Ashley Madison blackmailers are requesting payment in bitcoins because they are harder to trace.
 Demands of payment apparently range from two to 10 bitcoins – with one currently being valued at about $450.

 The Data Center recommends that you should not pay the blackmailers and take the appropriate action to protect your valuable information.
-Contact us at (518) 459-3282 or email us at email@example.com for more information.
+Contact us at (518) 459-DATA (3282) or email us at firstname.lastname@example.org for more information.

 Why do we recommend that?
 Let us tell you.
 Our advice is not to give in to the blackmailers, and if you have received such a threatening letter through the post office, we recommend you take the appropriate needed action by doing the following:

 Don’t let the blackmailers take advantage of you and ensure you have the proper safeguards in place to protect your privacy and confidentiality.
 For more information on how to stay protected online, contact The Data Center at (518) 459-DATA (3282) or via email at email@example.com to discuss our managed IT services.